Donald Trump’s Holiday News Includes Impeachment Billboard And Possible Michael Flynn Flip

 In 2013, the DIA was reporting on the specific threats from the Kaspersky Lab.
 Michael Flynn was director at the time.
 After he was fired from that position he accepted money from the Kaspersky Lab for a speaker fee.

 The speaking engagement was for the 2015 Government Cybersecurity Forum held in Washington D.C.
-Other attendees that spoke at that conference, including Congress member Rep. Michael McCaul, did not receive a speaker’s fee from Kaspersky reports Business Insider.
+Other attendees that spoke at that conference, including Congress member Rep. Michael McCaul, did not receive a speaker’s fee from Kaspersky, reports Business Insider.

 Jason Leopold of Buzzfeed has been investigating matters related to the firing of Flynn from the Obama Administration.
 He is being met with stonewalls from the DIA.
-He did however recently receive some interesting information that points to further criminal investigations against Flynn, that pre-date his conversations with Sergey Kislyak and his alleged deal of extraordinary renditions of an American resident to Turkey for torture.
+He did however recently receive some interesting information that points to further criminal investigations against Flynn that predate his conversations with Sergey Kislyak and his alleged deal of extraordinary renditions of an American resident to Turkey for torture.

 In a Freedom of Information Act (FOIA) request to the DIA, Jason Leopold received a notice in November of this year saying that the materials he requested on Michael Flynn and events surrounding his firing by Obama, could not be provided.
 The reason cited was that the materials requested “could reasonably be expected to interfere with on-going law enforcement investigative activities.”